 Have you heard of TransferJet?
 We won't begrudge you if you haven't.
 It's a fairly obscure bit of technology that hasn't managed to work its way into many consumer products, despite first launching to the public back in 2008.
 So, consider this whole article a bit of indulgent dreaming when we tell you about Toshiba's newly-announced micro-USB adapter that can add TransferJet capabilities to Android phones.
 What does that mean?
-Well, it means 560Mbps transfers between devices with a tap.
-To put it another way: you could easily send 250MB worth of data from one handset to another in the time it takes to read this sentence (or about 70MB/sec).

 When it comes to Android tablets, Toshiba hasn't really been the "brand to buy," so to speak.
 It's not that they put out bad hardware, because that's simply not the case - the Excite 7.7 is one of the best Android tablets I've ever used.
 It's that they don't promote - or more importantly, support - devices after release.

 Case in point: today, the company has announced a new member to its Excite line, the 10" Excite SE.

 Just over a week ago, Aaron and I (Cameron) each received a review unit of the Excite 7.7.
 While I will largely be taking the reigns on this one, Aaron wanted to throw in his thoughts as well.
 Thus, while the bulk of the review was written exclusively by me, you'll also see his (clearly labeled) thoughts at the bottom of every section.

 Cameron: I have to be honest: after using the Excite 10 and coming away feeling "meh" about it, I didn't have high hopes for its little brother.